dealermesh/dealermesh-react/examples/README.md

-The examples use NextJS to run.
+The examples use NextJS to run and is built in React.
 For more detail go to https://nextjs.org/learn/foundations/about-nextjs.

 ## Installation

+Recommended Node Version - 16.8.0 or higher

 Clone or download this repository.